A sketch of a planner with lots of questions like why, when, where, what how, etc. Text overlay reads "College-Safe Homeschool High School Planning."

 Happy Family Hugging with text overlay reading "Homeschooling & Mental Health"

-Homeschooling and Mental Health: Finding Balance, Faith, & Self-Care for Moms
+Homeschooling and Mental Health: Finding Balance, Faith, and Self-Care for Moms

 We need to talk about something that often stays hidden behind our curriculum choices and planner pages: homeschooling & mental health – how to protect your emotional wellness, prevent burnout, and find faith-filled balance as you teach and nurture your kids.
-The Reality Check We All Need Let’s face it: homeschooling requires heart, time, and
+In This Post: The Reality Check We All Need Let’s face it: homeschooling requires